Plant-planter/Plant-planter-2021/README.md

     -JS
     0) onLoad() - load default if new garden, or saved garden data if saved
     1) allow user to rename garden
+        - check to be unique
     2) Auto generate cute garden avatar icon
     3) select element for dropdown locations
     4) select element for soil type dropdown